vrgarlapati/Garlapati_AIT580/docs/_posts/2022-05-08-findings from the dataset.markdown

 Observation on Issue: Incorrect information on your report has swept over larger area among all the issues concerned with the CA complaints.

-3. Estimate the proportion of types of products associated with the complaints
+3.Estimate the proportion of types of products associated with the complaints

     Code:

     "prd = round(complaints["Product"].value_counts() / len(complaints["Product"]) * 100,2)
     print(prd)